nvda-es/devguides_translation/original_docs/spladdoninternals.md

 4. The retriever then creates an internal SysListView32 control used as a place holder to store column text, then asks Windows to tell the process where the column text lives to reveal the column text for the specified column (first calls WriteProcessMemory, sens a message via user32.dll's SendMessage to retrieve text length, then uses ReadProcessMemory to retrieve the actual column text if there is something to read).
 Once the column text is revealed, the retriever stores the text inside the text buffer (ctypes.create_unicode_buffer, allocated to store the resulting text).
 5. Lastly, the retriever frees resources (VirtualFreeEx) and returns the just retrieved column text, which can be used by routines requesting this.

 In 2018, this was simplified by use of SysListView32 routines directly.
+In 2020, almost the entire table navigation routines are performed by the base SysListView32 item class (the only exception being row navigation in playlist viewer).

 ### Column retrieval and navigation routines: from hesitation to a cornerstone